-In addition to the non-sampling errors outlined in the Accuracy section, above, factors which may affect the comparability of 2010 estimates with those of previous cycles are described below:
+In addition to non-sampling errors, factors which may affect the comparability of 2014 estimates with those of previous cycles are described below:

 R&D as collected by the ABS is defined in accordance with the OECD standard as 'creative work undertaken on a systematic basis in order to increase the stock of knowledge, including knowledge of man, culture and society, and the use of this stock of knowledge to devise new applications'.

-Statistics shown are classified by: Socio-economic objective; Fields of research; and Type of activity.
-Data providers self-classify R&D expenditure based on their interpretation of OECD/ABS definitions.
-The ABS makes every effort to ensure correct and consistent interpretation and reporting of these data and applies consistent processing methodologies.
-See also the Reliability of Statistics and Revisions sections of the Technical Note
+Data providers report and self-classify R&D survey information based on their interpretation of OECD and ABS definitions and classifications.
+The ABS makes every effort to ensure correct and consistent interpretation and reporting of these data by applying consistent processing methodologies.
+See the Non-Sampling Error and Revisions sections of the Technical Note for further information.

-Further important contextual information, to be considered when interpreting the results presented in this release, is provided in the Explanatory Notes tab (including the Technical Note and Glossary).
+Further important contextual information, to be considered when interpreting the results presented in this release, is provided under the Explanatory Notes tab (including the Technical Note and Glossary).

 In addition to main features (which include key findings commentary) resulting from the Survey of R&D, Higher Education Organisations, time series data (in spreadsheet format) are included on the ABS website free of charge.
 Refer to the Downloads tab for these data.

-If the information you require is not available as a standard product, inquiries can be made by contacting the National Information and Referral Service on 1300 135 070 or Amanda Baile on (08) 9360 5357.
+If the information you require is not available as a standard product, inquiries can be made by contacting the National Information and Referral Service on 1300 135 070.